Introduction

 Tools

-- Trowels: Various trowels, including a hawk and a plastering trowel, are necessary for applying and smoothing the stucco layers.
+- Trowels: Various trowels, including a hawk and a plastering trowel, are necessary for applying and smoothing stucco layers.

 How Do You Apply Stucco to Exterior Walls?